robertpyke/Tutorials/aws/ddb_materialized_view_via_lambda/README.md

 It's nice to have the TotalPoints available directly from the Map, but I would like to have a better understanding of the different types of places we have in each city.
 Let's modify the roll-up to express the per-category sums.

+Specifically, lets add a CategoryCounts property to the Map, that has a key per category, and the count of the points for that category.

 ```python

 from __future__ import print_function